 It all began innocuously a week earlier.
-When he cane to this small hamlet buried deep in the Norwegian forest.
+When he came to this small hamlet buried deep in the Norwegian forest.
 A hamlet and forest that sat high in the mountains overlooking a ice encrusted sliver of a forgotten Norwegian fjord.
 He had journeyed all the way from America.
 Came to this small Norwegian enclave to visit its picturesque native cemetery.
 To kneel at the grave site of a long dead ancestor; the first of his clan.
-To kneel and place gently on the snow encrusted mound one single blood red rose.
+To kneel and place gently on the snow-encrusted mound one single blood-red rose.

-“It is an old family tradition, my son,” his paternal grand mother told him holding his hand with a gnarled, twisted hand of the dying,, speaking to him in a hash whisper through the plastic oxygen mask.
+“It is an old family tradition, my son,” his paternal grandmother told him holding his hand with a gnarled, twisted hand of the dying,, speaking to him in a harsh whisper through the plastic oxygen mask.
 “A year after the birth of your own son.
 An old family tradition.
-You must go Jonathon.
+You must go, Jonathon.
 You must.”

 So he had come.